Present and Future Generalization of Synthetic Image Detectors: Related Work

-The study presented in \cite{grommelt2024fake} highlights biases associated with \textit{JPEG} compression and image size, demonstrating that these biases are prevalent in many training datasets.
-Notably, they reveal a significant disparity in image formats between authentic and synthetic images, with authentic images typically stored in \textit{JPEG} format and synthetic images in \textit{PNG}.
-Furthermore, the authors demonstrate a size bias affecting detector performance, with detectors generally performing better on natural images that differ significantly in size from the generated images used in training.
-This observation aligns with findings in \cite{cozzolino2024raising}, which demonstrate that dataset choice significantly impacts detection performance.
-The authors found that using the LSUN dataset for authentic samples, instead of COCO, led to considerable degradation in results.
-This was attributed to LSUN's lack of diversity and inherent biases.
+AI-generated image detector models are usually trained using data from a single source and evaluated on datasets from multiple sources to assess their generalization capacity, ~\cite{corvi2023detection,ricker2022towards,zhu2024genimage,zhu2023gendet,grommelt2024fake,ojha2023towards,cazenavette2024fakeinversion,chendrct}.
+Among the various sources of bias that have been examined, image format and resolution stand out as key factors.
+In~\cite{corvi2023detection}, authors highlight the impact of the resizing operation, a common practice in deep learning to adjust images to the network's input resolution.
+The study presented in~\cite{grommelt2024fake} highlights biases associated with \textit{JPEG} compression and image size.
+Authors demonstrate a size bias affecting detector performance, with detectors generally performing better on natural images that differ significantly in size from the generated images used in training.
+This observation aligns with findings in~\cite{cozzolino2024raising}, where it is demonstrated that dataset choice significantly impacts detection performance.
+Meanwhile, other relevant factors for generalization remain to be studied, including model family, model release date, and dataset source.

-Meanwhile, relevant factors remain to be studied.
-This includes model family, model release date, and dataset source, among others.
-These are of special relevance for understanding generalization, and the practical future of the field.